GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 4. Human to human Spreading via kissing at the vending machine / STD / Herpes oral.
 Creating the first peer to peer hivemind.

 5. Human to human...
-Donut spread oral / like hepatitus and herpies spread via food
+Donut spread oral / like hepatitis and herpes spread via food

-6. Hive group was boxing it up for export via petri dishes.
+6. Hive group was boxing it up for export via Petri dishes.

 7. The hive group weaponized it further to air drop / chemtrails on Finnegans Wake release Public House day.